Two Years After Quitting My Job, I Found Myself Building in Canada

 English has been one of the main threads of these two years, and the part I worried about most.

-At first, the main reason I went to so many events was to practice speaking.
+Early on, the main reason I went to so many events was to practice speaking.
 The more I talked with different people, the more my confidence grew.

 Blog post image